 Definition: Percentage of women ages 18-44 who reported being told by a health professional that they have some form of arthritis

-Arthritis is a general term that describes over 100 conditions that result in inflammation or swelling of the joints, together affecting 58.5 million U.S. adults.
+Arthritis is a general term that describes over 100 conditions that cause inflammation or swelling of the joints, affecting 58.5 million American adults in 2016-2018.
 More than a quarter of adults with arthritis experience severe chronic joint pain.
-Many adults with arthritis also experience limitations in daily activities such as walking, standing, sitting and reaching and grasping objects, making arthritis a leading cause of workplace disability.
+Many adults with arthritis also experience limitations in daily activities such as walking, standing, sitting, reaching and gripping, making arthritis a leading cause of workplace disability.
 Common symptoms of arthritis include pain, redness, heat or swelling of the joints, trouble moving around, and rash or itch.

 Arthritis is more prevalent among women than men.
-This includes the most common form of arthritis, rheumatoid arthritis (a chronic autoimmune and inflammatory disease also known as RA), which also significantly affects women more than men.
-By 2040, an estimated 78.4 million adults are projected to have arthritis, two-thirds of whom will be women.
+The most common form of arthritis, rheumatoid arthritis (a chronic autoimmune and inflammatory disease also known as RA), is more than twice as common in women.
+By 2040, projections estimate 78.4 million adults in the United States will be living with arthritis, two-thirds of them women.

-In 2013, the total cost of arthritis to the U.S., including medical care costs and lost earnings attributable to arthritis, was $303.5 billion.
+In 2013, the total cost of arthritis to the U.S. was $303.5 billion, including medical care costs and lost earnings attributable to arthritis.

-Women who have never given birth and who do not breastfeed have an increased risk of developing rheumatoid arthritis.
-Other risk factors for arthritis include having obesity or overweight, having a history of joint injury or infection, smoking and performing a job that requires a lot of repetitive bending or squatting.
+Risk factors for arthritis include smoking, having obesity or being overweight, having a history of joint injury or infection and performing a job that requires a lot of repetitive bending or squatting.

-Strategies to reduce risk of arthritis include maintaining a healthy weight, engaging in regular physical activity and avoiding joint injuries.
-For those with arthritis, participating in physical activity can alleviate joint pain and improve their quality of life.
-Joint-friendly exercises include walking, biking and swimming.
+Strategies to reduce the risk of arthritis include maintaining a healthy weight, engaging in regular physical activity and protecting yourself from joint injuries.
+For those with arthritis, participating in physical activity can alleviate joint pain and improve quality of life.
+Low-impact exercises that are easy on the joints include walking, biking and swimming.

-Common treatments for adults with arthritis include medications that can slow the progress of the disease, pain medications and self-management strategies.
+Common treatments for adults with arthritis include medications that can slow the progression of the disease, as well as treatments for pain.
 Non-medication pain management tools and strategies include massage, acupuncture and chiropractic care.
-Joint replacement surgery is also an option for some when medication and other alternatives have been exhausted.
+Joint replacement surgery is also an option for some when other treatments have been unsuccessful.

 Barbour, Kamil E., Michael Boring, Charles G. Helmick, Louise B. Murphy, and Jin Qin.
 2016.
 “Prevalence of Severe Joint Pain Among Adults with Doctor-Diagnosed Arthritis — United States, 2002–2014.”
 MMWR.
 Morbidity and Mortality Weekly Report 65 (39): 1052–56. https://doi.org/10.15585/mmwr.mm6539a2.